 During the Crisis on Infinite Earths, the Icicle joined in the villainous strike force organized by Brainiac.
 Several villains traveled back in time to the laboratory of Krona, on the planet Oa, to prevent Krona from triggering the birth of the multiverse.
 The Icicle, Mirror Master, and Maaldor launched a direct assault on Krona's laboratory.
 The villains were caught instantly as they burst in, and immediately slain (Crisis on Infinite Earths #9-10).

 Prior Earth-0 = This history of the Golden Age Icicle is considered largely similar to the Earth-2 version, up to and including his death during Crisis.
+Some casework, such as killing the Invisible Hood with the Mist (reported in Starman #2) a joint venture with the Gambler and the Fiddler targeting Starman in 1954 (Starman #46) may or may not be unique to this world.
 After his death, Mahkent's estate, much of legitimate as he had developed some income legally, was enormous and required settlement.
 Through either his contact with the JSA or individual skirmishes that have never been recorded, the Icicle had developed a special respect for the Flash.
 As a result, he left half of his estate, a multi-million dollar sum, to whomever bore the name of the Flash.
 After the Crisis, Jay Garrick was in Limbo with the rest of the JSA, and Wally West was the only active Flash; therefore, West inherited half of the Icicle's estate.
 West used the money to form a special endowment named after his mentor, Barry Allen (The Flash vol. 2 #56-57).
 Mahkent's granddaughter, Doyle Christie, toyed with idea of becoming a second heroic Icicle (The Flash vol. 2 #58) but such has never materialized.
 Mahkent's actual progeny is somewhat confusing.
 At some point, he was married to woman that she died giving birth to a son, Cameron.
 Cameron ultimately becomes the second Icicle when his genes, altered by Mahkent's exposure to cryonics, imbues with cold powers.
 Whether this was the first child father by Mahkent and whether this woman Anna MacDonald, with whom he is known to have grandchildren, is not clear.
 It is unknown whether this lineage is unique to the post-Crisis earths.

 In the afterlife, the post-crisis Mahkent was cast in among several deceased villains such as Clayface and the Top.
 When the deceased villains attempted to escape hell at the expense of the second generation team of Hawk and Dove, Mahkent rebelled.
 In his last days, Mahkent had repented his criminal life and wanted only the peace of eternal rest.
 As he helped turned the tied against his criminal former allies, Joar Mahkent was granted a repreive and went to a restful repose in the hereafter (Hawk and Dove Annual #1)